shreyashi-paul/morse-code-translator/README.md

   HTML - for basic structures
   CSS - to make it look good
-  JavaScript - to add functionality that means when users give any input to translate in morse code, it should translate the input into morse code or vice versa.
+  JavaScript - JavaScript is used to add the functionality that means when users give any input to translate in morse code, it should translate the input into morse code or vice versa.

 ---